andreicotiga/Data2Go/README.md

 ### Supported providers

-It comes with out-of-the-box support for EntityFramework and EntityFrameworkCore.
-However given that Data2Go was designed to be provider agnostic others can be easily added.
-Just take a look at the EF providers as an example of how easy it is to add a new one.
+Support for EntityFramework and EntityFrameworkCore is out-of-the-box.
+However, given that Data2Go was designed to be provider agnostic, other providers can be easily added.
+Take a look at the 2 EF providers as an example of how easy it is to add a new one.
 Pull requests are welcomed ;)